darkobits/ts-unified/README.md

 # Features

-* Compilation via Babel.
-  * Type-checking and declaration file generation with TypeScript.
+* Compilation, type-checking, and declaration generation with TypeScript.
 * Unit testing with Jest.
 * Linting with TSLint.
 * Version and change log management with `standard-version`.